shaik1002/biggitlabbomb/doc/user/project/import/github.md

 - GitLab [can't import](https://gitlab.com/gitlab-org/gitlab/-/issues/424046) GitHub Markdown image attachments that were uploaded to private repositories before 2023-05-09.
 If you encounter this problem, would like to help us resolve the problem, and are willing to provide a sample repository for us, please add a comment to [issue 424046](https://gitlab.com/gitlab-org/gitlab/-/issues/424046) and we'll contact you.
-- For [GitLab-specific references](../../markdown.md#gitlab-specific-references), GitLab uses a `#` character for issues and a `!` character for merge requests.
-  However, GitHub uses only a `#` character for both issues and pull requests.

-  When importing:

-  - Comment notes, GitLab only matches references to issues because GitLab doesn't know whether a references points to an issue or a merge request.
-  - Issues or merge request descriptions, GitLab ignores all references because their imported counterparts might not have been created on the destination yet.

 ## Import your GitHub repository into GitLab